cybera3s/students-vue-django/README.md

    	```sh
 	sudo apt install python
 	  ```
-other platforms go to  [this link](https://www.python.org/downloads/)
+for other platforms go to  [this link](https://www.python.org/downloads/)
 ### Installation

 Clone the repo